shakacode/react_on_rails/docs/deployment/heroku-deployment.md

 ## assets:precompile

-### rails/webpacker webpack configuration
+### Shakapacker webpack configuration

+Shakapacker hooks up a new `shakapacker:compile` task to `assets:precompile`, which gets run whenever you run `assets:precompile`.
+If you are not using Sprockets `shakapacker:compile` is automatically aliased to `assets:precompile`.

-If you're using the standard rails/webpacker configuration of webpack, then rails/webpacker will automatically modify or create an assets:precompile task to build your assets.
+If you're using the standard `shakacode/shakapacker` configuration of webpack, then `shakacode/shakapacker` will automatically modify or create an `assets:precompile` task to build your assets.

-Alternatively, you can specify `config.build_production_command` to have react_on_rails invoke a command for you during assets:precompile.
+Alternatively, you can specify `config.build_production_command` to have `react_on_rails` invoke a command for you during `assets:precompile`.

 ```
-config.build_production_command = "RAILS_ENV=production NODE_ENV=production bin/webpacker"
+config.build_production_command = "RAILS_ENV=production NODE_ENV=production bin/shakapacker"
 ```

-### Consider Removing Webpacker's clean task
+### Consider Removing Shakapacker's clean task

-If you are deploying on Heroku, then you don't need Webpacker's clean task which might delete files that you need.
+If you are deploying on Heroku, then you don't need Shakapacker's clean task which might delete files that you need.

 ```
-Rake::Task['webpacker:clean'].clear
+Rake::Task['shakapacker:clean'].clear
 ```